 Two more UAE planes bring relief goods for flood victims

-Two more planes from United Arab Emirates (UAE) have landed at Jinnah International Airport, bringing relief goods for the flood victims in the country.
+KARACHI – Two more planes from United Arab Emirates (UAE) have landed at Jinnah International Airport, bringing relief goods for the flood victims in the country on Sunday.

 The Gulf nation has contributed most for the flood affectees and this was the 17th and 18th flights from the UAE Air Force to bring relief goods.
 The material was handed over in the presence of Adviser to CM Sindh on rehabilitation, and representatives from Corps V and NDMA.